davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
 How do write code to pick a user once, and only once each day?

-In normal code, the solution is not too complex.
-It might look like this:
+A basic answer might be something like this:

 ```java
 User getUserOfTheDay() {